marcodafonseca/Dynamo.ORM/README.md

 Click [here](ReleaseNotes.md) to view all the release notes

-### Version 0.3.0
+### Version 0.3.1

--   Added ability to pass in custom table names to the repository functions at runtime
+-   Added CancellationToken for better handling of async calls

 ## Important Links